ZiCenter/kyndra-webview/README.md

 #### 🔸 `SessionSummary`

+> **Important**: This payload is now used for both `exercise-completed` events and within `SessionCompleted` summaries, providing consistent summary data across the application.

 | **Field**  | **Type**                                        | **Description**                   |
 |------------|-------------------------------------------------|-----------------------------------|
 | `id`       | `String`                                        | ID of the individual workflow     |